 22 Digital Marketing techniques that demand attention

 Each year, I review the latest trends in Digital Marketing to help define digital technologies and marketing techniques which will give options for companies to grow their businesses.
 In 2013 we reviewed top-level digital marketing trends, asking which trends will give the greatest commercial benefits, this year I drill down to the next level to give more specific practical recommendations to increase effectiveness.

 To help define this we repeated our informal poll this year asking Smart Insights readers:

-Please select ONE area of marketing which you believe will give you the greatest commercial benefits in 2014.
+Please select ONE area of marketing which you believe will give you the greatest commercial benefits in the year ahead.
 In the poll, please select the single most important trend based on that which you think will make the biggest commercial difference to leads or sales in your company, or a typical client if you are an agency or a consultant.
 Thank you!

 The results are below and show a familiar patterns with same 3 "usual suspects" still rated the most important commercially.